top of page

 Qualifying Round (Pool System)

-The qualifying rounds will be made up of pools of 8 players each, where players will compete in a round robin format.
-The player with the best winning percentage within the pool will be declared the winner of the pool and earn an automatic berth in the playoffs.
+The qualifying rounds will be made up of pools of 8 players each, where players will compete in a round robin format (7 total games).
+Players who go undefeated in pool play will automatically qualify for Sunday’s bracket and will not be permitted to requalify.

 A Dr. Mario match usually consists of a best 3-out-of-5 game format, but due to time constraints, the qualifying rounds of THE DrMC will be single game matches.
 The qualifying rounds of THE DrMC will use Level 11/MED Speed (48 viruses) settings.

-At the conclusion of the final pool on Saturday, all pool winners and immunity pool qualifiers will be guaranteed a slot in the 48-player championship bracket.
-Any slots remaining will be awarded to players with the highest winning percentages who did not win their pools (seeding points will be used to break ties if necessary)
+At the conclusion of the final pool on Saturday, all immunity pool qualifiers and undefeated players in regular pool play will be guaranteed a slot in the 48-player championship bracket.
+Any slots remaining will be awarded to players by their winning percentage, number of attempts, and seeding points earned in pool play.

 Seeding points